Axionlike-particle generation by laser-plasma interaction

-Mimicking the layout of the first model, Scheme 1 (Fig. \ref{fig:scheme}a) consists of a quasi-static electric field within two charged ``plates''.
-When a high-power laser hits on an overdense plasma target, electrons will be pushed out by pondermotive force, and the ions, relatively heavier, will remain on their original positions.
-Between the pushed electrons and the separated ions in the target, an electric field builds up.
-If the laser is linear polarized and the target is thick, only a part of the electrons can be pushed out and form a field with gradient that is also known as the target-normal-stealth field (TNSF).
-And when the laser is circular polarized and hitting target at a right angle, almost all electrons will be pushed out and form a field between the two charged plates.
-The field's strength $E_0 = Q/S$, as an estimation, is at ${10}^{12}\text{-V-}\text{cm}^{-1}$ level, for $Q=10\ \text{nC}$ separated elections in the cross section $S=10\ {\text{\textmu m}}^2$.
-The interaction length $L$ should be proportional to the square root of the cross section, in which case $L=3.2\ \text{\textmu m}$ and thus give $\xi = 3.2 \times 10^9 \text{ V }\text{cm}^{-1}\text{ mm}$ (as Point A in Fig. \ref{fig:production}).
+As shown in \fref{fig:scheme}(a), when a high-power laser hits on an overdense plasma target, electrons are pushed out by the pondermotive force, and the ions, relatively heavier, do not react instantly but remain in their original positions.
+For the time being, between the pushed electrons and the separated ions in the target, an electric field builds up.
+If the laser is linearly polarized and the target is thick, only a part of the electrons can be pushed out and form a gradient field that is also known as the target-normal-sheath field (TNSF).
+And when the laser is circularly polarized and hits the target at a right angle, almost all electrons will be pushed out.
+These fields have been used to accelerate ions from tens-of-MeV to sub-GeV.
+Between the two group of charged particles, the field between electrodes has an estimated strength